davidhyongae2/bacteria-data-dashboard/Readme.md

 ![Figure 1](https://github.com/davidhyongae2/bacteria/blob/main/Figure1.png).

-The bubble chart visually represents the diversity of bacteria species classified by Operational Taxonomic Units (OTUs).
+The bubble chart visually represents the diversity of species classified by Operational Taxonomic Units (OTUs).
 Each sample is characterized by attributes including ID, ethnicity, gender, location, age, and frequency, while also demonstrating the overlap of OTUs at the sample level.

 ![Figure 2a](https://github.com/davidhyongae2/bacteria/blob/main/Figure2a.png)